Dealing with Increased Anxiety

 unresolved life situations that cause continuous unhappiness and insecurity.

-And the answer to short-term anxiety (that seems to have come on for no reason) involves three things:-
+And the answer to short-term anxiety problems (that seems to have come on for no reason) involves three things:-

 1. Establish a reason for the anxiety

 Identify any situation in life that is regularly causing unnecessary stress and feelings of insecurity.
 Accept that such